ArturoDent/command-alias/README.md

   }
   ```

-  you would see in this in your command palette upon typing `mkdir`:
+  you would see in this in your Command Palette upon typing `mkdir`:

   <br/>

   <!-- ![Reload notification message](images/reloadNotification.jpg) -->

 <img src="https://github.com/ArturoDent/command-alias/blob/master/images/commandPaletteWithDuplicateAliasess.gif?raw=true" width="725" height="250" alt="Keybindings shortcuts demo"/>

+<br/><br/>

+> [The gif above is slightly out-of-date.
+The commands will now appear with **Alias:** preceding in the Command Palette, as in `Alias: mkdir`.
+If you don't want that `Alias: ` in front, let me know in a feature request.]

 <br/><br/>